Home

 Onboarding

-Beginners often froze when presented with multiple parameters at once.
-To address this, I introduced a step-by-step input flow that reduces cognitive load and lets users think through one decision at a time before seeing the full report.
+Beginners froze when all the parameters appeared at once.
+A step-by-step input flow solves this, one decision at a time, so users can think before they see the full report.

 Dashboard